argoproj/argo-cd/docs/user-guide/kustomize.md

       version: v3.5.4
 ```

-Additionally application kustomize version can be configured using Parameters tab of Application Details page or using following CLI command:
+Additionally, the application kustomize version can be configured using the Parameters tab of the Application Details page, or using the following CLI command:

 ```
 argocd app set <appyName> --kustomize-version v3.5.4